Last updated on December 17th, 2023

 The fact that he’s older is evident in his priorities and the way he navigates life, especially his pro-therapy stance.

 “Going to therapy should be like getting coffee.
 It makes us feel good even though it also makes you feel a little jittery and bad, it helps you get your shit out, and it makes us better to people around us.”

 The daughter of Meyer Harrigan is not someone who lets her disability slow her down.
 She’s sweet, sassy, and the smartest kid you’ll meet.
 And a charming addition to the story.

 The story’s pacing was well done.
 As they crossed the line from friendship to lovers, Dewitt did a great job highlighting the hesitancy of both parties in not wanting to ruin the friendship.

 There were a lot of adorable, sweet moments between them that will remind you of having your first crush.

 Conflicts surrounding communication issues tend to be a pet peeve of mine, but it was written in a way that was right for the story – the problems brought out by the conflict were believable and resolved well.

 Adding the ASL (American Sign Language) component enhanced the richness of the story.
-This is my second book including it (the first is Next of Kin by Hannah Bonam-Young), and it made me want to learn more about it.
+This is my second book including it – the first is Hannah Bonam-Young’s debut novel – and it made me want to learn more about it.

 Some sentences were a bit wordy and hard to read, but these were few and far between.
-And the dialogues where the characters spoke directly to the reader because it felt like I was immersed in the story.
+And I liked the dialogues where the characters spoke directly to the reader because it felt like I was immersed in the story.

 If you love relatable and funny characters with adorable, swoon-worthy moments, then Funny Feelings by Tarah Dewitt is for you.
 The author did a great job, and I look forward to reading her other books.